kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 ## 20. Magnetic Control of Boundary Localization: Non-Hermitian Skin Effect

-Recent work on non-Hermitian extensions of the Harper–Hofstadter model[^56] indicates that the $\pi$-sector controls boundary localization through applied flux.
-In non-Hermitian lattices with asymmetric hopping, eigenmodes can accumulate at boundaries—a phenomenon known as the Non-Hermitian Skin Effect (NHSE).
+Recent work on non-Hermitian extensions of the Harper–Hofstadter model[^72] indicates that the $\pi$-sector controls boundary localization through applied flux.
+In non-Hermitian lattices with asymmetric hopping, eigenmodes can accumulate at boundaries—a phenomenon known as the Non-Hermitian Skin Effect (NHSE)[^73][^74][^75].
 The key discovery is that uniform magnetic flux suppresses this boundary localization by activating the $\pi$-sector curvature, providing a tunable mechanism to control boundary versus bulk coherence.

 ### 20.1 Flux-Controlled Regime Transitions